arnavpd/discordbardbot/README.md

 ## Installation
 ### Getting started
-Head to ```url https://discord.com/developers/applications``` and create a bot, following the instructions given on the site.
+Head to ```https://discord.com/developers/applications``` and create a bot, following the instructions given on the site.
 Make note of the Discord bot token.
 ### Dependencies
 Pip install the required dependencies:
    ```bash